-‘Bachelor In Paradise’ Update: Amanda Stanton Dishes About Her Break Up With Robby Hayes
+‘Bachelor In Paradise’ Update: Amanda Stanton Dishes About Her Breakup With Robby Hayes

 Bachelor in Paradise Season 4 with Amanda Stanton and Robby Hayes has provided romance for the couple while giving viewers extra entertainment.
 As spoilers reveal, the two are no longer together and Amanda will assert her feelings to Robby in the finale reunion airing next week.

 Amanda Stanton saw a different man in Robby Hayes after they stopped filming Bachelor in Paradise.
-She dishes on their break up to People magazine, which took place following the reunion taping last week.
+She dishes on their breakup to People magazine, which took place following the reunion taping last week.

 Stanton, who thought she found love with Josh Murray in Season 3 of the show, saw possibilities with Hayes.
 She didn’t let her broken engagement with Murray deter her from believing love was imminent again on Paradise.
 Unfortunately, it wasn’t meant to be for Amanda.